dotnetAbhi/Cricket_Case_Study/README.md

 The case study focuses on problem-solving, logical thinking, and data handling, commonly used in real-world applications such as tournament systems, leaderboards, and ranking engines.

 🎯 Problem Statement
-Given 8 cricket teams with their respective scores:, Divide the teams into two groups based on their scores, Select the top 2 teams from each group,
+Given 8 cricket teams with their respective scores:
+Divide the teams into two groups based on their scores, Select the top 2 teams from each group,
 Store the selected teams into a new group (Group C),